jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 [Audience member: (Indiscernible)]

-They are one of two things, right?  they are either locals or what?
+They are one of two things.
+They are either locals or what?

 [Audience member: (Indiscernible)]